agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

 This isn't optimal, because a user logging out from a custom app will see the different look and feel of the Admin logout page.

-Let's try adding the line:
+Let's try adding the following line at the end of settings:

 `LOGOUT_REDIRECT_URL = 'home'`